-This morning, Steckler LLP, the law firm of Bruce Steckler and Co-Counsel for USPLabs contacted us with some very important news:
+On the morning of January 29, 2016, Steckler LLP, the law firm of Bruce Steckler and Co-Counsel for USPLabs, contacted us with some breaking news:

 The wrongful death case against USPLabs (Jack3d) and GNC has been dismissed by a federal judge.